hxtpoe/reactivecouchbase.github.io/index.md

 The core of ReactiveCouchbase.
 Depends on Play Iteratees library, Play JSON library and Akka

-<a href="doc/reactivecouchbase-core">ScalaDoc</a>
+<a href="https://github.com/ReactiveCouchbase/ReactiveCouchbase-core">GitHub</a>, <a href="doc/reactivecouchbase-core">ScalaDoc</a>

 ### ReactiveCouchbase Event Store

 A simple Event Store for eventsourcing application using Couchbase as event log

-<a href="doc/reactivecouchbase-es">ScalaDoc</a>
+<a href="https://github.com/ReactiveCouchbase/ReactiveCouchbase-es">GitHub</a>, <a href="doc/reactivecouchbase-es">ScalaDoc</a>

 ### ReactiveCouchbase Play 2 plugin

 You can absolutely use ReactiveCouchbase from a Play 2 application.
-For more information about it, go to the <a href="https://github.com/ReactiveCouchbase/ReactiveCouchbase-play">ReactiveCouchbase-play's github project</a>
+For more information about it, go to the <a href="https://github.com/ReactiveCouchbase/ReactiveCouchbase-play/blob/master/README.md">ReactiveCouchbase-play's github project</a>

-<a href="doc/reactivecouchbase-play">ScalaDoc</a>
+<a href="https://github.com/ReactiveCouchbase/ReactiveCouchbase-play">GitHub</a>, <a href="doc/reactivecouchbase-play">ScalaDoc</a>

 Community
 ======================